How Long Can a UPS Last Without Power? A Runtime and Sizing Guide for SMBs

 Before the next outage, three items belong in your IT runbook:

-- Which systems sit behind which UPS unit, including the circuit mapping for each protected segment
+- Which UPS systems sit behind which equipment, including the circuit mapping for each protected segment

-- Expected runtime at typical load for each circuit, updated when batteries are replaced
+- Expected runtime at typical load for each circuit, updated when you replace batteries or change the connected load

-- The shutdown sequence for each system, with automation scripts documented and tested
+- The shutdown sequence for each system, with automation scripts documented and verified through regular testing

 When the UPS, backup schedule, and recovery plan are tested together rather than maintained in isolation, a power outage becomes a recoverable event rather than an emergency.